aallam/aallam.github.io/_posts/2016-07-10-debconf-in-debian-packages.md

 exit 0
 {% endhighlight %}

-* We can purge the database when purging the package with the command `db_purge` command in `debian/postrm`, example:
+* We can purge the database when purging the package with the `db_purge` command in `debian/postrm`, example:

 {% highlight sh %}
 #!/bin/sh